guoweier/Poplar_Chromoanagenesis/README.md

       a.
 The contig mapped onto predicted regions on the reference genome
       b.
 The contig did not map to other genomic positions multiple times (>=4) 4.1 Before running this bash script, make sure the custom database has been indexed.
 For database that have been indexed, it should contain several files with the names ended in: .nhr, .nin, .nog, .nsd, .nsi, .nsq<br>
 If not, should make the indexes for database at first.
-For more details, please look at the [makeblastdb](https://www.ncbi.nlm.nih.gov/books/NBK569841/). <br>
+For more details, please look at [makeblastdb](https://www.ncbi.nlm.nih.gov/books/NBK569841/). <br>
    - The fundamental customized database build command example:<br>
       ```
       makeblastdb -in Athaliana_167_TAIR10.fa -input_type fasta -dbtype nucl -parse_seqids -out Athaliana_167_TAIR10.fa